wbudic/LifeLog/README.md

 # LifeLog

 Web Application that keeps an everyday CGI accessible log of database entries of various categories.
-Preferably on an small inexpensive fanless server connected to your local network.
+Preferably on an small inexpensive server connected to your local network.

-Written in perl, easy to implement and modify.
+Written in Perl, easy to implement and modify.

-Currently it is in version 1.3 realease stage, requiring some Perl knowledge to install and enable, tweek.
+Currently it is in version 1.3 release stage, requiring some Perl knowledge to install and enable, tweak.
 The main application sources are located in the ../htdocs/cgi-bin directory.

 https://www.sqlite.org/index.html database is required to run this web application.